Relationship with NoFlo

 While a lot of credit is due the NoFlo team for bringing FBP to the attention of the computer world, what the developers of NoFlo call "FBP" in fact differs in a number of respects from FBP as it has evolved over the last 40+ years.
 Although NoFlo shares with FBP some of its terminology and characteristics, it has a somewhat different mindset, and targets a different application area.

 Because the NoFlo people use the term FBP so prominently when talking about NoFlo, and to give them due credit for having "kickstarted" awareness of FBP in the computing industry, we frequently add the term "classical" to FBP to distinguish it from NoFlo and other FBP-like frameworks.
-A number of these are starting to appear, such as IBM's recent NodeRed, but these systems are different in important ways from "classical" FBP, based as they are on von Neumann thinking.
+A number of these are starting to appear, such as IBM's recent NodeRed, but these systems are different in important ways from "classical" FBP, based as they are on "von Neumann" thinking.
 However, there is clearly common ground, as both FBP and NoFlo are component-oriented, with multiple instances of components communicating indirectly via a list of connections, giving what is called "configurable modularity", and both support stepwise decomposition using "subnets".

-Because of FBP's highly asynchronous nature, it naturally results in components with lower granularity (coarser-grained), working with more complex data objects.
-In addition, FBP data objects (Information Packets or IPs) behave more like objects in the real world than variables in conventional programming (including NoFlo): they have a well-defined lifetime, from creation to destruction, and can only be owned by one process at a time, or be in transit between processes.
+Because of ("classical") FBP's highly asynchronous nature, it naturally results in components with lower granularity (coarser-grained), working with more complex data objects.
+As stated above, FBP data objects (Information Packets or IPs) behave more like objects in the real world than variables in conventional programming (including NoFlo): they have a well-defined lifetime, from creation to destruction, and can only be owned by one process at a time, or be in transit between processes.
 While NoFlo allows one output port to be connected to two input ports, FBP does not allow this as this would entail magically cloning IPs (potentially even complex IP trees), and FBP designers feel this should be up to the discretion of the network designer.
 In addition, every IP that a process takes ownership for (by creating or receiving) must be explicitly disposed of (by sending or destroying) before that process deactivates.
 In fact, there is almost no "global" data in an FBP application - all data is either local to a method or held within Information Packets.
 This is very different from the storage management concept underlying conventional programming.

 For those wishing to gain experience with "classical" FBP, there is no substitute for reading the book (Flow-based Programming, 2nd edition), and then starting to use one of the FBP implementations such as JavaFBP or C#FBP, or even the C++/Boost implementation currently under development, as described on the FBP web site.